Bobby Bowden, led Florida State football dynasty, dies at 91

 “Florida State University has lost a legend in the passing of Bobby Bowden,” university President John Thrasher said in a statement.
 “Coach Bowden built a football dynasty and raised the national profile of Florida State University, and he did it with class and a sense of humor.”

 Bowden retired following the 2009 season with a Gator Bowl win over West Virginia in Florida State’s 28th straight postseason appearance, a victory that gave him his 33rd consecutive winning season.
-However, a month after he resigned, the NCAA stripped Florida State of victories in 10 sports because of an academic cheating scandal in 2006 and ’07 involving 61 athletes.
+A month after he resigned, the NCAA stripped Florida State of victories in 10 sports because of an academic cheating scandal in 2006 and ’07.

 Still, only Penn State’s Joe Paterno is credited with winning more games (409) as a major college football coach.
 Bowden’s win total ranks fourth across all divisions in college football history.